autismuk/Font-Manager/README.md

 	str4:animate()

 There are stock animations (run main.lua in the Corona simulator !) and you can also make your own up, and customise the standard ones.
-The pulse effect
+The stock animations (currently) are wobble, scale, curve, iscale, icurve, jagged, zoomin and zoomout.
+There are demos of these on the FontDemo app at my github (both animated and static.)

-(see main.lua) is done by this code.
+The pulse effect (see main.lua) is done by this code.

 	function pulser(modifier, cPos, info)
 		local w = math.floor(info.elapsed/360) % info.length + 1 									-- every 360ms change character, creates a number 1 .. length